 It will prompt you to enter the secondary NIS servers.

-These entries will be placed in the /var/yp/ypservers file.
+These entries will be stored in the /var/yp/ypservers file.

 Once you finish, ypinit will run the make program automatically for you, build the maps, and push them to any secondary servers that you specified.